 This is a fun, beautiful, challenging, yet phenomenal ride to kick off the summer.
 We guarantee you will ride stronger and better after this one, plus you can brag that you rode the infamous Hurricane Mountain.
 The ride is partially supported and concludes with a post-ride meal at the best Belgian beer garden in New England.
-In other words, a perfect day.
+In other words, it’s a perfect day.

 Click Here for Ride Details

 Hurricane Mountain: We will ascend Hurricane Mountain early in the ride while our legs are still fresh (within the first 5 miles actually, so be prepared).
 If you’re not up to the infamous 17% grade (Category 2 climb), there is an alternate route around Hurricane through North Conway.
 It adds a few miles but is flatter, easier, and a bit quicker than Hurricane.
 Both groups will rendezvous at Mountain View rest area.

 Route including Hurricane (80.37 miles, 5696ft of climbing, two Cat.
 2 and 1 Cat.
 3 climbs)

 Hurricane bypass (82 miles, 4688 ft climbing, one Cat 2 and one Cat.
 3 climb)

 Meetup: We will meet at Weston’s Beach on the Saco River (Rte.
 113 just West of downtown Fryeburg) at 8:30 am; wheels roll at 9:00.
 Fryeburg is about 50 miles from Portland but figure 1:15-1:30 travel time.
 There is no fee to ride, but all riders must please check in at the SAG truck to sign the waiver and fill out your Rider Contact Info.
 Swimming feels great after the ride, so bring a towel and suit for a nice dip in the Saco river.